OWASP/www-chapter-ottawa/index.md

 ![OWASP Ottawa Image](assets/images/OWASPOttawa-meetup-image.png?raw=true)

-Hi Ottawa, welcome to your local OWASP chapter\!
+Hello Ottawa and the World, Welcome to your OWASP Ottawa chapter\!
 We are a place to come and meet local developers and information security professionals, share ideas, and learn.

-During COVID our meetings are online.
+Special Notice:

+Due to the COVID-19 (Coronavirus) pandemic our events will continue online on our YouTube channel.
+Subscribe to our [YouTube channel](https://www.youtube.com/channel/UCxSU-KvNmYusZEq6v4YK5Lw).
+Set a reminder and you’ll get a notification as soon as we go live!
+We will post information here and on all our other medias (email, twitter etc.) as we are closer to the date.

 Consult the [OWASP Ottawa Meetup](https://www.meetup.com/OWASP-Ottawa/) page for details.
-For past meetings checkout our [YouTube channel](https://www.youtube.com/channel/UCxSU-KvNmYusZEq6v4YK5Lw).

-We provide a mix of infosec rockstar talks, hands on training sessions, and special interest discussion groups.
+We provide a mix of infosec  talks, hands on training sessions, and special interest discussion groups.
 We are always looking for new ideas for events so let us know if you have an idea.
 You can submit an idea at any point in time at the following link: